7 Common Hypnosis Myths That Are Holding You Back (And the Truth You Need to Know)

 - Ready to Explore What Hypnosis Can Do for You?

 Hypnosis has been portrayed in movies as everything from mind control to mystical trance states.
-No wonder there’s confusion and sometimes even fear surrounding the concept.
+No wonder these hypnosis myths take hold so easily and sometimes even fear surrounding the concept.

 But real hypnosis?
-It’s grounded, empowering, natural, and deeply transformative.
+It is grounded, empowering, natural, and it works differently than most people expect.

-Let’s take a closer look at some of the most common myths and what’s actually true so that you can make an informed decision about whether hypnosis is right for you.
+Let us take a closer look at some of the most common hypnosis myths and what is actually true so that you can make an informed decision about whether hypnosis is right for you.

 New to all of this?
 Start with a plain-English beginner’s guide to hypnosis →

-Hypnosis isn’t about giving up your power.
-In fact, it’s the opposite.
+Hypnosis is not about giving up your power.
+In fact, it is the opposite.

-Additionally, if a suggestion doesn’t align with your values, your subconscious simply won’t accept it.
+Additionally, if a suggestion does not align with your values, your subconscious simply will not accept it.

-Hypnosis isn’t about replacing your thoughts; it’s about helping you reconnect to your inner wisdom and shift the patterns that no longer serve you.
+It is not about replacing your thoughts; it is about helping you reconnect to your inner wisdom and shift the patterns that no longer serve you.

 Myth 2: You Could Get Stuck in Hypnosis

-Your subconscious is wired to protect you.
+Your subconscious mind is wired to protect you.
 It always knows what to do.

 Still wondering about safety and what sessions feel like?
-Here’s why hypnosis is considered safe →
+Here is why hypnosis is considered safe →

 Myth 3: Only Certain People Can Be Hypnotized